-CURLINFO PRETRANSFER TIME
+CURLINFO\PRETRANSFER\TIME

 Pass a pointer to a double to receive the time, in seconds, it took from the start until the file transfer is just about to begin.
 This includes all pre-transfer commands and negotiations that are specific to the particular protocol(s) involved.
+It does not involve the sending of the protocol- specific request that triggers a transfer.

-CURLINFO STARTTRANSFER TIME
+CURLINFO\STARTTRANSFER\TIME

-Pass a pointer to a double to receive the time, in seconds, it took from the start until the first byte is just about to be transferred.
+Pass a pointer to a double to receive the time, in seconds, it took from the start until the first byte is received by libcurl.
 This includes CURLINFO\PRETRANSFER\TIME and also the time the server needs to calculate the result.